Before Apple Pay, MCX was trying to change credit card processing fees.

 Long before Apple Pay, big retail stores were creating a way to avoid paying the typical 2% to 3% fees paid to credit card processing companies.
 They called it Merchant Customer Exchange (MCX), and created a mobile payment app called CurrentC.

 Retailers hoped that if enough them used MCX, they would be able to avoid paying credit card fees by processing payments through Automatic Clearing House transactions, which go through bank accounts with smaller fees.
 CurrentC uses QR codes on a cashier’s screen or a phone.
-Here’s a great article about CurrentC on Business Insider, and another on Tech Crunch.
+Read about CurrentC on Business Insider, and on Tech Crunch.

 Former Walmart CEO Lee Scott said, “I don’t know that MCX will succeed, and I don’t care.
 As long as Visa suffers.”